 4. Payment Plan

-American University offers the American Payment Plan (APP) to all students as an alternative to paying your bill in full at the start of each term.
-Please see American Payment Plans for more information.
+American University offers the American Payment Plan (APP) to students as an alternative to paying your fall or spring bill in full at the start of each term.
+Please see American Payment Plan for more information.

 How to Waive Health Insurance Fee